A free webinar program that was held on Monday, January 25, 2021, from 7:00-8:30 PM USET:

 * * * *

 This program is sponsored by the West Virginia Center on Climate Change (“WV3C”), partnering with the West Virginia University College of Law Center for Energy and Sustainable Development.
-The webinar host will be Michael Jones, JD, PhD student in Political Science at West Virginia University.
+The webinar host was Michael Jones, JD, PhD student in Political Science at West Virginia University.